 On a personal note, one family member (who is homozygous for several of the snps below) found that supplementing with lithium orotate and B12 was extremely helpful and is no longer irritated by, well, everyone and everything.
 The rest of the family, without the homozygous SNPs, doesn’t really notice any difference when taking lithium orotate, showing once again that everyone is different.
 It is truly amazing, though, the difference it makes when you hit on the right food or supplement for your body and your genes.

-Here is a list of the MTR and MTRR SNPs involved in vitamin B12 and the alleles to look for:
+Here is a list of the MTR and MTRR SNPs involved in vitamin B12 and the risk alleles to look for:

 Check your 23andMe results: (v.4 and v.5)

-Dr. Yasko also has an excellent video of a seminar where she lays out her research on the effects of lithium.
+Dr. Yasko also has a free video of a seminar where she lays out her research on the effects of lithium.
 She makes the case that lithium, through the inhibition of thioredoxin, can increase COMT, which is an enzyme that regulates and degrades dopamine, epinephrine, and norepinephrine.
 She now also checks the COMT status in regards to lithium supplementation.